Teslassian/machine-learning/README.md

 ## About

 All implementations are written in Octave.
 Exercise templates can be found in the zip files, with worked-out versions in the folders.
+All machine learning models are implemented from scratch.